Over0010/Setting-Up-a-VoIP-PBX-with-Asterisk-on-Ubuntu/README.md

 ### One-Way Audio (you can hear them but they can't hear you, or vice versa)

-**Cause:** NAT or RTP port range issue — the server sends audio to the wrong IP or the firewall blocks RTP.
+**Cause:** NAT or RTP port range issue, the server sends audio to the wrong IP or the firewall blocks RTP.

 **Fix:**
 - Make sure ports `10000–20000/udp` are open (Step 7)